con1980/instacart_python/README.md

 df_customers=df_customers.rename(columns={'First Name': 'first_name', 'Surnam': 'last_name', 'Gender': 'gender', 'STATE': 'state', 'Age': 'age'})
 ```
 ### Descriptive Analysis
-By looking at some descriptive analysis we can find some outliers in the dataframe and fix them if necessary.</br >
+By looking at some descriptive analysis outliers can be identified in the dataframe and need to be fixed if necessary.</br >
-Below you can see some predicitve analysis of product prices.
+Below some descriptive analysis of product prices.
 ```python
 ords_prods_cust['prices'].describe()
 ```
 ![alt text](</06 Screenshots/screenshot prices outlier.png>)

-As we can see the maximum price is 99999 which is quite obvious a collection error and has to be dealt with.
+Maximum product price is 99999 which is quite obvious a collection error and has to be dealt with.
-I will produce a scatterplot to see the distribution of the prices.
+Produce a scatterplot to see the distribution of the prices.
 ```python
 # investigate the odd price distribution with scatterplots
 sns.scatterplot(x = 'prices', y = 'prices',data = ords_prods_cust)
 ```
 ![alt text](</06 Screenshots/screenshot scatterplot prices.png>)

-After evaluation i will check the amount of prices which are out of range.</br >
+After evaluation, check the amount of prices which are out of range.</br >
 All prices which are above 100 will be replaced by NaN values.
 ```python
 # check for the number of out of range prices